Grading System and Academic Records

 Family Educational Rights and Privacy Act

 The University maintains its academic records in accordance with the provisions of the Family Educational Rights and Privacy Act of 1974 (commonly known as FERPA), as amended.
-Each October, the University publishes its policy on family educational rights and privacy in the Johns Hopkins Gazette.
-Copies of this policy can be obtained from the Office of Registrar or online at https://www.jhu.edu/assets/uploads/2017/01/ferpa.pdf.
+Please see the University Policy on Family Educational Rights and Privacy for more information.

 Retention of Records